 Nelfinavir may also be used for purposes not listed in this medication guide.

 What are the possible side effects of nelfinavir (Viracept)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Less serious side effects may include:
+Common side effects may include:

 - loss of appetite;

-- headache, mood changes; or
+- rash; or

-- changes in the shape or location of body fat (especially in your arms, legs, face, neck, breasts, and trunk).
+- changes in the shape or location of body fat (especially in your arms, legs, face, neck, breasts, and waist).